Using Street View and Remote Sensing methods to infer ground level socio-economic realities

 - For MSMEs: Greater access to financial resources, empowering entrepreneurs to invest in growth and resilience.

 Looking ahead, the next phase of research will focus on refining the machine learning models, incorporating agent-based simulations for temporal analysis, and expanding the scope of data integration to include emerging sensor networks and alternative data streams.
-This ongoing innovation promises to further democratize access to credit and support the development of more inclusive, resilient urban economies.
+This ongoing innovation promises to further democratize access to ground level spatial and economic data and to support the development of more inclusive, resilient urban economies.

 Conclusion

-By bridging the gap between traditional financial systems and the realities of urban informality, spatial data and computer vision offer a powerful lever for advancing financial inclusion.
-As cities continue to evolve, the integration of these technologies into lending practices will be essential for unlocking the full potential of urban MSMEs and building more equitable, sustainable urban futures12.
+By bridging the gap between traditional data collection methodologies and the realities of urban informality, spatial data and computer vision offer a powerful lever for advancing financial inclusion.
+As cities continue to evolve, the integration of these technologies into lending practices will be essential for unlocking the full potential of urban MSMEs and building more equitable, sustainable urban futures

 This approach reflects the analytical rigor and interdisciplinary perspective of urban planning, economics, GIS science, and research, while addressing both the technical and policy dimensions of financial inclusion.